breadoorr/github-youtrack-import-tool/README.md

 3. Enter a name for the token
 4. Select the appropriate permissions (at minimum: Read/Write access to issues)
 5. Click "Create"

-To find your YouTrack project ID:
-1. Go to YouTrack > Projects
-2. Select your project
-3. The project ID is in the URL (e.g., `https://your-instance.youtrack.cloud/projects/0-0`)

-### Synchronization Configuration

-- `SYNC_INTERVAL_MINUTES`: How often to check for updates when running in continuous mode (in minutes)

 ### Webhook Configuration